 MAQOHSC is the Mining and Quarrying Occupational Health and Safety Committee

-Underground Mine and Quarry Manager's Certificates (Department of the Premier and Cabinet)
+Underground Mine and Quarry Manager's Certificates (Department for Energy and Mining)

 These regulations are relevant for mines:

 - communication between outgoing and incoming shifts - Regulation 630

 - movement of mobile plant - Regulation 631

 - prohibited use of certain items or substances - Regulation 632 and Schedule 20